InessaRepeshko/ucode-connect-Track-FullStack-chronos-Calendula-frontend/README.md

 ### ⚙️ Installation

-1. Run the calendula-backend;
+1. Run the calendula-backend.

-2. Go to the project folder;
+2. Go to the project folder.

 3. Install the dependencies:
 ```sh